dotnet/docs/docs/csharp/programming-guide/types/casting-and-type-conversions.md

 However, you might sometimes need to copy a value into a variable or method parameter of another type.
 For example, you might have an integer variable that you need to pass to a method whose parameter is typed as `double`.
 Or you might need to assign a class variable to a variable of an interface type.
 These kinds of operations are called *type conversions*.
 In C#, you can perform the following kinds of conversions:

-- **Implicit conversions**: No special syntax is required because the conversion is type safe and no data will be lost.
+- **Implicit conversions**: No special syntax is required because the conversion always succeeds and no data will be lost.
 Examples include conversions from smaller to larger integral types, and conversions from derived classes to base classes.

 - **Explicit conversions (casts)**: Explicit conversions require a [cast expression](../../language-reference/operators/type-testing-and-cast.md#cast-expression).
 Casting is required when information might be lost in the conversion, or when the conversion might not succeed for other reasons.
 Typical examples include numeric conversion to a type that has less precision or a smaller range, and conversion of a base-class instance to a derived class.